eXsoR65/Silverwing/README.md

 __Silverwing__ is a variation of [Wayblue](https://github.com/wayblueorg/wayblue) Hyprland Fedora Atomic OS with my own changes like adding KVM with Virt-Manager to run tradisional VM's.

 To-do list:
-  - [ ] Add document all changes found in Silverwing.
+  - [ ] Document all changes in Silverwing compared to Wayblue Hyprland.

 <br>